Qiskit/RFCs/####-Pulse-Channels-IR-and-Compiler.md

 | **Updated**       | YYYY-MM-DD                                   |

 ## Summary
-This RFC summarizes the proposed changes to Qiskit Pulse's channel model, and the introduction of Pulse IR and compiler.
+This RFC summarizes the proposal for new Pulse Compiler & IR.
+The introduction of the new compiler paves the way to the transition to frame aware model, which is also discussed.
 The proposal is based on a series of discussions within Qiskit Pulse's development team, and is brought here for the community to weigh in.
 The main changes proposed include:

+- Introduce new pass based Pulse Compiler and the supporting Pulse IR (intermediate representation).
 - Introduce new model to supplement the existing `Channel` model, that will allow writing backend-agnostic template pulse programs.
-- Introduce new Pulse IR (intermediate representation) and compiler to support the new channels model, and streamline pulse programs compilation needs.

 Comments are welcome.

 ## Motivation
+Qiskit Pulse currently has no unified compilation pathway.
+Different tasks are handled by the different code segments.
+This not only creates code clutter which is hard to maintain, but also limits the ability of vendors to adapt Qiskit Pulse, or adjust Qiskit Pulse to new HW developments.
+The circuit module of Qiskit already uses a pass based compilation process, which gives the flexibility to add\change\adapt passes according to the changing needs.

+A prime example for the need for a better compilation process, is given by the second part of this proposal - rework of the `Channel` model.

-The legacy Channels correspond to what the backend calls a mixed frame - a combination of specific HW port, and the frame (frequency and phase) needed to play pulses.
+The legacy `Channel`s correspond to what the backend calls a mixed frame - a combination of specific HW port, and the frame (frequency and phase) needed to play pulses.
 However, to specify a Channel one must be aware of the backend mapping.
 For example, the following pulse schedule is an ECR pulse for qubits 3 and 4:

 ```